Support union recovery in high-dimensional multivariate regression: Main results and some consequences

-A natural question is whether the group Lasso, by taking into account the couplings across columns, always outperforms (or at least matches) this naive strategy.
-The following result shows that if the design is uncorrelated on its support, then indeed this is the case. \bcors[Group Lasso versus ordinary Lasso] Assume that \mbox{$\CovMat_{\Sset \Sset} = I_{\spindex \times \spindex}$.} Then for any multivariate regression problem, row selection using the ordinary Lasso strategy requires, with high probability, at least as many samples as the $\Lp_1/\Lp_2$ group Lasso.
-In particular, the relative efficiency of group Lasso versus ordinary Lasso is given by the ratio
+A natural question is whether the multivariate group Lasso, by taking into account the couplings across columns, always outperforms (or at least matches) the naive strategy.
+The following result, proven in Appendix~\ref{AppCorGroupOrd}, shows that if the design is uncorrelated on the support, then indeed this is the case. \begin{cors}[(Multivariate group Lasso versus ordinary Lasso)] Assume $\Sigma_{S S} = I_{s\times s}$.
+Then for any multivariate regression problem, row selection using the ordinary Lasso strategy requires, with high probability, at least as many samples as the $\ell_1/\ell_2$ multivariate group Lasso.
+In particular, the relative efficiency of multivariate group Lasso versus ordinary Lasso is given by the ratio